The 20 best smartphones in the world

 It also comes with Apple Pay, among other premium features like Live Photos and a fingerprint sensor -- not to mention great battery life.

-Now that the iPhone 7 Plus is out, the iPhone 6S Plus gets a $US100 price cut, and that's a great deal.
+Now that the iPhone 7 Plus is out, the iPhone 6S Plus gets a $200 price cut, and that's a great deal.

 It also has an incredibly fast fingerprint sensor, as well as Live Photos, which let you capture a three-second video with audio when you press the shutter button.